[vc_row][vc_column el_class=”governance-content”][vc_row_inner][vc_column_inner][vc_column_text]

 The station is managed by a Board of Management, elected by the membership.
 The members of the Board — 6-10 people — bring a variety of skills, expertise, and experience to the organisation.

-The membership of the Board for the 2023-24 term (see biographies, below) is:
+The membership of the Board for the 2024-25 term is:

 Chris Deacon OAM, vice-president